VicenteFR/Seurat-based_scRNA-seq_Analysis_v2.3/README.md

 The main input for the program is the UMI counts matrix, an output from 10x's cellranger (see, e.g., [here](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/count)).
 The rows in the matrix represent genes and the columns represent cell barcodes.
 The IDs of the genes might be taken as their gene symbols (referred to here as "names") or their Ensembl IDs.
 See the options below.
 - <code>ReportsPath</code> Char vector, absolute path to directory to save analyses reports.
 - <code>PrjName</code> Char vector, name to be given to the project.
-- <code>DataFile</code> Char vector, absolute path to file storing a feature by counts matrix (format provided by 10x's cellranger)
+- <code>DataFile</code> Char vector, absolute path to input file storing a feature by counts matrix.
+Two types of files are possible (controlled with the <code>InputType</code> option; see right below).
+For the <code>counts</code> value, a counts matrix with the format provided by 10x's cellranger (either the output from the <code>count</code> or the <code>aggr</code> modules) is expected.
+Otherwise, for the <code>seurat</code> option, an RDS file with a seurat object output from a previous analysis is expected.
-- <code>InputType</code> Char vector, indicates what kind of input should be considered, either 'counts' for a count matrix or 'seurat' for a seurat object.
+- <code>InputType</code> Char vector, indicates what kind of input should be considered, either <code>counts</code> for a count matrix or <code>seurat</code> for a seurat object.
 - <code>FeatureID</code> Char vector, defines the feature ID type to take from the counts matrix.
 Default is 'name' (features.tsv column 2).
 Possible values are 'name' and 'ensembl', the last one corresponding to the Ensembl ID.
 This option applies only if a count matrix (and not a seurat object) is provided.
 - <code>Raw10x</code> Char vector, absolute path to 10x raw data path (as a directory instead of an hf5 matrix file).
 Necessary when \"ensembl\" is picked as the feature ID option.
 - <code>IsFivePrime</code> Logical, indicates whether the data comes from a five-prime experiment, in which case, antigen receptor (either T-cell receptor or B-cell receptor) genes will be excluded from downstream analyses.